msgphp/symfony-demo-app/README.md

 a `Dockerfile` at least.

 A `setup.sh` binary can be defined to setup the host system before building the service (e.g. pull in external sources).
-It is automatically invoked during build and may use staging environment variables sourced from `devops/environment/<env>/.env`.
+It is automatically invoked during build.

+Setup files may use staging environment variables sourced from `devops/environment/<env>/.env`.
 The current staging environment is identified by `BUID_ENV`.

 ℹ️ Consider a single service per concept, to be used across all staging environments and ensure a single source of truth, a best practice